| TERMIO(4I) | Ioctl Requests | TERMIO(4I) |

 The four possible combinations for the state of

-and CRTSXOFF
+CRTSCTS and CRTSXOFF bits

 and their interactions are described below.